Guitar Finger Exercises for Strength, Flexibility, and Independence

 Guitar Hand Exerciser Machines: A Waste of Time and Money

 There are many guitar hand exerciser gizmos available for purchase.
 These offer few if any benefits, and could cause injury.
-Save your money and do the guitar exercises above.
+Save your money and do the finger exercises above.

 It takes very little strength to hold down strings on a guitar.
 But we have to use the right muscles with the right amount of pressure.
 And this takes practice.
 We have to learn how to use our muscles.

-Instead of using a machine, you’ll benefit more from practicing chord shapes and guitar exercises.
+Instead of using a machine, you’ll benefit more from a simple warm up, practicing chord shapes, and finger exercises.

 Exercises on the guitar help us play guitar.
 So do extension exercises and independence exercises.